-an executive guide to data governance
+an executive guide

 This guide summarizes all the information we have in our blog.
 We are actively building this content.
 On this page, you will find clear and concise information.